 Step 8

-From the bottom edge of the widest right-hand petal, draw a short diagonal line down, so that it meets the edge of the egg – this adds ‘body’ to that petal and help it look more 3D.
+From the bottom edge of the widest right-hand petal, draw a short diagonal line down, so that it meets the edge of the egg – this adds ‘body’ to that petal and helps it look more 3D.

 Join up the end of the wavy line (that you drew in step 5) with the curved line, to help structure the inside of your rose.